 1. Date the written request is received by victim: 2.
 Name of victim: 3.
 Your name (if different from victim's): 4.
-Name(s) of other family member(s) listed on the lease: 5.
+Name(s) of other family member(s) listed on the lease: · 5.
 Residence of victim: 6.
-Name of the accused perpetrator (if known and can be safely disclosed): 7.
-Relationship of the accused perpetrator to the victim: 8.
-Date(s) and times(s) of incident(s) (if known): Housing Authority of Fresno County 2022 HCV Administrative Plan Page 395
+Name of the accused perpetrator (if known and can be safely disclosed): Housing Authority of Fresno County 2024 HCV Administrative Plan Page 436

-In your own words, briefly describ be the incident(s): and recollection, and that the indidating violence, sexual assault, tion provided on this form is true and correct to the best of my knowledge vidual named above in Item 2 is or has been a victim of domestic violence, or stalking.
-I acknowledge that submission of false information could d could be the basis for denial of admission, termination of assistance, or Signature Signed on (Date) average 1 hour per response.
-This information provided is to be use tenant is a victim of domestic vice subject to the confidentiality requirements. public reporting burden for this collection of information is estimated to is includes the time for collecting, reviewing, and reporting the data.
-The ed by the housing provider to request certification that the applicant or blence, dating violence, sexual assault, or stalking.
-The information is uirements of VAWA.
-This agency may not collect this information, and this form, unless it displays a currently valid Office of Management and
+7. Relationship of the accused perpetrator to the victim: 8.
+Date(s) and times(s) of incident(s) (if known): 10.
+Location of incident(s): In your own words, briefly describe the incident(s): This is to certify that the information provided on this form is true and correct to the best knowledge and recollection, and that the individual named above in Item 2 is or has been a vic domestic violence, dating violence, sexual assault, or stalking.
+I acknowledge that submission conformation could jeopardize program eligibility and could be the basis for denial of admittermination of assistance, or eviction. tim of of false Public Reporting Burden: The public reporting burden for this collection of information is esting to average 1 hour per response.
+This includes the time for collecting, reviewing, and reporting the data.
+The information provided is to be used by the housing provider to request certification that applicant or tenant is a victim of domestic violence, dating violence, sexual assault, or stalking.
+To information is subject to the confidentiality requirements of VAWA.
+This agency may not collect information, and you are not required to complete this form, unless it displays a currently valid Confidential to form the data of the confidential transfer o nated ne at the The this